-The beach is what draws most visitors to this island paradise we call the Outer Banks.
-The sand dunes shaped by the sea breeze, the sea oats, beach grass and the shore birds are just a few examples of the natural beauty that makes the Outer Banks so special.
-Enjoy your day on the beaches here but be sure to follow these Beach Safety Guidelines.
+The beach is what draws most visitors to this barrier island that we call the Outer Banks.
+The sand dunes shaped by sea breezes, the sea oats, beach grass shore birds and the marine life are just a few examples of the natural beauty that makes the Outer Banks so special.
+Enjoy your day on the beaches while you are here but be sure to follow these Beach Safety Guidelines.

 Outer Banks Public Beach Accesses

 A four wheel drive vehicle is required to access this area of the beach.
 Travel on Route 12 North until the pavement ends, just past Ocean Hill.
 Remember to obey the posted speed limit of 25, be courteous to other drivers, and remember to park your vehicle as to allow other vehicles to pass.
 Parking/Stopping on the beach is permitted approximately 3 miles from where the paved road ends.
 Drive smart -- View our Beach Driving Tips to make your beach driving experience as enjoyable as possible.

 Currituck Lighthouse/Corolla Village Rd -- Unpaved Road with Parking and Lifeguard

 Currituck County Public Access -- Bath House with Restrooms, Shower and Lifeguard.
 Located just across from the Currituck Club.

 Whalehead Beach -- There are several FREE parking lots located one block back from the beach.
 Sturgeon Drive, Herring Street, Sailfish Street, and Bonito Street.

 There are no public parking areas for the beach accesses in Duck.
 Lifeguards are stationed at the end of Plover Drive, Four Seasons Lane, Scarborough Lane, Barrier Island Station, Schooner Ridge Drive and Sprigtail Drive.